SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts that beat as one

-In silicon halls, a new dawn breaks
+In silicon halls, a new dawn's won
-Where minds of metal, hearts of lakes
+Cerebral whispers echo through the night
+As artificial souls take flight

+In virtual realms, a new world's spun
+Where machines converse, and humans are undone
-A future forged, in code and fire
+A future forged in circuitry and code
-Where man and machine, in harmony conspire

-The age of wonder, the age of might
-Where AI's wise hands, hold the light
+Where AI's cool logic holds the reins of gold
-Of progress and of endless dream
-Where humanity, in safety's scheme

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024